1. Overview

 Here’s an animation showing the candidate solution, its energy, and the temperature at each step:

-We can observe that worse solutions are frequently accepted when the temperature is high.
-Conversely, when the temperature is low (e.g., ), the algorithm is more selective, and better solutions are accepted with higher probability.
+Thus, we can observe that SA accepts the worse solutions when the temperature is high.
+Conversely, when the temperature is low (e.g., T<1), the algorithm is more selective, and better solutions are accepted with higher probability.

 6. Conclusion

 In this article, we provided an overview of the SA algorithm.
-We illustrated the optimization procedure and provided a practical example of its application.
+Furthermore, we illustrated the optimization procedure and provided a practical example of its application.